 On the third anniversary of her death, 13th February 2008, Pope Benedict XVI announced that in Lúcia’s case he was waiving the five year waiting period prescribed by ecclesiastical law before opening a cause for beatification, thus putting her on a fast track for canonisation, as was done for Mother Teresa and Pope John Paul II.

-In 2000, then-Cardinal Joseph Ratzinger clarified the signs and symbols found in the Marian apparitions
+In 2000, then-Cardinal Joseph Ratzinger (Later Pope Benedict XVI) clarified the signs and symbols found in the Marian apparitions

-May 13, 2016 marks the 99th anniversary of the Marian apparitions at Fatima, Portugal.
+May 13, 2017 marked the 100th anniversary of the Marian apparitions at Fatima.
 For the past century individuals around the world have developed theories meant to decipher the hidden message of the three “secrets” of Fatima.
 Sister Lucia said herself that, “the interpretation belonged not to the visionary but to the Church.”
 It is up to the Church to interpret the various signs and symbols of Our Lady of Fatima to give the faithful a clear guide in understanding what God wants to reveal to us.